-Some companies may have a list of requirements for a data room provider, but for others it can be difficult to know which vendor offers the type of service that will be required.
+Some companies may have a list of requirements for a data room provider, but for others, it can be difficult to know which vendor offers the type of service that will be required.

-As in many procurement processes, value can often be discarded in favour of cost, but the two are very different when looking at a data room.
+As in many procurement processes, value can often be discarded in favor of cost, but the two are very different when looking at a data room.
 There are a number of factors that should be considered when evaluating the price you will pay for a data room, including:

-- Will you be charged per megabite or per page?
+- Will you be charged per megabyte or per page?
 This could make a big difference to the price you’ll pay and depending on the size of your documents or how many visual elements will be included, the price could vary considerably

 - What’s included?
 While one price may be cheaper than another, the items included could be very different.
-Look at factors such as 24/7 service, any training or one-to-one support, quality of servers and uptime
+Look at factors such as 24/7 service, any training or one-to-one support, quality of servers, and uptime

 - Who will be uploading documentation to the servers?
 If it’s the vendor then this could affect what you’ll pay